lefayjey/GlobalProtect_KeyGen/README.md

 # GlobalProtect_KeyGen

-Tool for generating encryption key of GlobalProtect VPN configuration and cookies (after DPAPI decryption) using the Computer SID.
+Tool for generating encryption key to decrypt offline GlobalProtect VPN configuration and cookies using the Computer SID.

 ## Usage

-Obtain Computer SID of target
+Obtain Computer SID of target (execute on target system)
 ```
 ((get-wmiobject -query "Select * from Win32_UserAccount Where LocalAccount = TRUE").SID -replace "\d+$","" -replace ".$")[0]
 ```